-This blog was written by Liam Stoker, Editor in Cheif at Solar Media for Community Energy Fortnight 2020.
+This blog was written by Liam Stoker, Editor in Chief at Solar Media, for Community Energy Fortnight 2020

 If solar is a leader of distributed energy generation, then community solar is arguably its purest form.
 What better use of a clean energy generation technology than to truly hand power back to the people, all the while benefitting local communities.

 Throughout this lock down period in which solar and other renewables have had to face significant uncertainty, we’ve heard stories of hundreds of thousands of pounds of community solar benefits being returned to the communities that house and have supported such projects, helping fund programmes and initiatives that are increasingly vital to the health of local communities.

 It’s for that very simply reason that the continued growth of community energy must be imperative for the energy sector’s many disparate stakeholders.
 From installers to consumers, every one involved in the process of installing community energy – and indeed storage – benefits from every kilowatt deployed.

 And yet, for a multitude of reasons, deployment has been stymied.
 The government’s overwhelmingly baffling decision to remove community energy’s eligible for Social Investment Tax Relief schemes such as EIS in November 2015 was a hefty blow, as was the collapse and eventual withdrawal of the feed-in tariff.
 The community energy sector mirrored the wider solar landscape and business models had to be rebuilt from the ground up.

 The UK’s renewables sector is, thankfully, a much more mature and savvier beast than it was in 2015.
 The proliferation of renewables has changed the face of the energy sector for the better, leading to a change in thinking.
 Embracing the concept of whole systems thinking has been pivotal and now, renewables projects across the country are realising the inherent value in not just their generation, but their flexibility too.